omni-us/jsonargparse/README.rst

 :code:`ArgumentParser(default_config_files=['~/.myapp.yaml',
 '/etc/myapp.yaml'])`, when parsing if any of those two config files exist it will be parsed and used to override the defaults.
-All matched config files are parsed and applied in given order.
-The default config files are always parsed first, this means that any command line arguments will override its values.
+All matched config files are parsed and applied in the given order.
+The default config files are always parsed first, this means that any command line argument will override its values.

 It is also possible to add an argument to explicitly provide a configuration file path.
 Providing a config file as an argument does not disable the parsing